Clinical Nurse Educator Academy

 Program Requirements and Incentives

-Practicing nurses who complete CNE Academy programming will receive 15 hours of Nursing Continuing Professional Development at no cost and a one-time stipend of $850, as funds allow.
+Practicing nurses who complete CNE Academy programming will receive 11.25 NCPD contact hours for the Registered Nurse; 12.0 NCPD contact hours for Nurse Midwives, and 9.75 NCPD contact hours for Nurse Practitioners at no cost and a one-time stipend of $850, as funds allow.

 Practicing nurses who become CNE®cl certified through NLN (nurse will be responsible for exam cost) can sign an agreement to commit to the role of clinical faculty or preceptor at their current organization that is linked to an accredited school of nursing Region 6 partner.
 The CNE®cl certified nurses who make the commitment will receive an annual stipend of $4,000 for a maximum of two years.
 Region 6 School of Nursing partners will work with LSU Health New Orleans School of Nursing to determine the appropriate number of hours that a practicing nurse will have to precept in order to successfully honor the agreement and receive the annual stipend.